 Each supervisory authority chooses its own staff and has sole direction of them.
 A supervisory authority's budget must be public and separately identified, even if part of the national budget.
 Member State law must establish a supervisory authority, prescribe the rules for the authority's members, their qualifications and eligibility.
 The (renewable) term of office of a supervisory authority's members must be not less than four years.
 Members' duties of independence, outlined above, must be embodied in national law.
 Members of supervisory authorities and their staff are bound by a duty of "professional secrecy" both when in office and subsequently.

-These provisions on setting up supervisory authorities are a more detailed elaboration of the provisions found in Article 28 of the old Data Protection Directive.
-There is nothing strikingly unusual in the new rules.
-Some points, however, are worth remarking on: the specificity of the term of appointment, the emphasis on independence, the insistence on the provision of adequate resources for each supervisory authority, and the requirement that "each member [of supervisory authorities] shall have the qualifications, experience and skills, in particular in the area of the protection of personal data, required to perform its duties and exercise its powers."
+The provisions on setting up supervisory authorities are rather detailed - some points worth remarking on are: the specificity of the term of appointment, the emphasis on independence, the insistence on the provision of adequate resources for each supervisory authority, and the requirement that "each member [of supervisory authorities] shall have the qualifications, experience and skills, in particular in the area of the protection of personal data, required to perform its duties and exercise its powers."